 - The Night Sky app is essential for amateur stargazers, available on iOS devices.
 Just pull up the app on your smartphone to see an augmented reality display of the stars, constellations, planets, and satellites right above you!

 - A great tool for stargazing is an old-fashioned pair of binoculars — no fancy telescope necessary!
 Binoculars are more stable and provide a wider view of the sky.
-When buying binoculars look for a pair that have a magnification between 7 and 10, and an aperture of approximately 50mm.
+When buying binoculars look for a pair that has a magnification between seven and 10, and an aperture of approximately 50 millimeters.

 Create a Comfortable Space